pereirajose3/Hospital-Bed-Availability-and-Occupancy-in-NHS/README.md

 This project examines NHS hospital bed utilization to monitor capacity, assess seasonal and regional variations, and provide insights into potential strain on hospital services.
 The analysis includes:

 - Bed availability vs. occupancy trends over time
-- Regional and trust-level comparisons
+- ICB and trust-level comparisons
 - Seasonal patterns and pressure during peak periods
 - Identification of capacity challenges